rockettheme/docs/Docs/wordpress/themes/plethora/blog.md

 Introduction
 -----

-The **Blog** example page demonstrates how you can create a beautiful page with the Plethora template.
+The **Blog** example page demonstrates how you can create a beautiful page with the Plethora theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Theme Override Options
 -----